 - Work continues on the development of the SME/Procurement strategy.
-This year the team have reviewed and streamlined the non-competitive action process, the request for procurement process and developed a non-regulated procurement process and new contract database. - The team continued to utilise framework agreements with Scotland Excel and Procurement for Housing (amongst others) which not only provides an easier route to market but also delivers value for money. - A range of high value/complex contracts were awarded this year including Carer Support Services, and Care at Home recommissioning tender and School Counselling Services tender. - Other key activities included the roll out of the benefits system to assist the Council in obtaining community benefits from contracts, roll out of contract variations for all National Care Home Providers contract and roll out of contract variations for all Health & Social Care providers regarding the Living Wage uplift. - As part of the Local government benchmarking exercise, the percentage of procurement spend on local enterprises for 20/21 has increased from that of 18/19 and 19/20.
+The team have reviewed and streamlined the non-competitive action process, the request for procurement process and developed a non-regulated procurement process and new contract database.
+The team are working to implement a review of the procurement arrangement across the Council including continuing to explore options for joint working and neighbouring councils, population and maintenance of the new contract database. - The team continues to utilise framework agreements with Scotland Excel and Procurement for Housing (amongst others) which not only provides an easier route to market but also delivers value for money. - A range of high value/complex contracts continue to be awarded.
+Other key activities include insurance tender renewal, replacement of window/door suppliers, procurement presentation to elected members, Spikes Cavell data upload complete and health and social care contracts reviewed. - CMT agreement was secured to progress to consultation on a new structure, designed to increase the capacity and capability in this area.